knz/programming-in-c/assignments/2_insertion_sort/README.rst

 - +1pt if your ``mysort`` accepts option ``-u`` which causes it to eliminate duplicate output lines.
 - +0,5pt if your ``mysort`` accepts option ``-n`` which causes it to prefix each output line with a count of the occurrences of the corresponding input.
-- +0,5pt if your ``mysort`` accepts option ``-s`` taking a single argument, which causes it to only consider input lines that start with that argument.
+- +0,5pt if your ``mysort`` accepts option ``-s`` taking a single argument, which causes it to only consider input lines multiple of that number.
-- +0,5pt if your ``mysort`` accepts option ``-x`` taking a single argument, which causes it to ignore any input line that starts with that argument.
+- +0,5pt if your ``mysort`` accepts option ``-x`` taking a single argument, which causes it to ignore any input line that are multiple of that number.
 - +0,5pt if your ``mysort`` accepts option ``-h`` taking a single positive number *N* as argument, which causes it to stop after outputting the first *N* lines in sorted order.
 - +0,5pt if your ``mysort`` accepts option ``-t`` taking a single positive number *N* as argument, which causes it to stop after outputting the last *N* lines in sorted order.
-- +0,5pt if your ``mysort`` accepts option ``-3`` which causes it to replace all occurrences of the characters "t" or "T" by "4", "e" or "E" by "3", "s" or "S" by "5", "l" by "1", "o" or "O" by "0", "z" or "Z" by "2" and "a" by "@".
+- +0,5pt if your ``mysort`` accepts option ``-3`` which causes it to replace all occurrences of the numbers 51, 69 and 42 by 666.

 See also
 ========